-Council believes that it is appropriately covered for all claims through its insurance coverage and does not expect any material liabilities to eventuate.
+Council believes that it is appropriately covered for all claims through its insurance coverage and provisions.

 (ii) Potential land acquisitions due to planning restrictions imposed by Council

 Council has classified a number of privately owned land parcels as local open space or bushland.